 When I arrive, about an hour before sunset, I’ve got the rock platform almost to myself There’s just Richard and Amy, also keen photographers, who share the view with me as the sun begins to set.

 Shortly before dark, a small throng of people arrive: Drawing Room Rocks is clearly a popular spot for locals.
 There’s wine, beers and more cheese than the local deli laid out on the rocks, as people settle in to watch the sun set.
 And it’s hard to think of a better spot to be!

 I head back just after sunset – I’ve got a torch but the track is uneven.
-And dinner is waiting… It’s a quick 20min walk back down to the car and an even quicker drive to my accommodation for the weekend at Drawing Rooms of Berry.
+And dinner is waiting… It’s a quick 20min walk back down to the car and an even quicker drive back to my accommodation for the weekend at Drawing Rooms of Berry.

 |Location||Take Brogers Creek Road (7km north of Berry) and then after 100m turn right into an unsealed road.
 The trackhead is signposted at the end of this road, next to a gate that leads to a private residence.
 There’s some parking spots just before the track.|

 |Distance||2.8km return from the start of the walking track.|